1031 CONSTRUCTION EXCHANGE

 It does not exist.
 And Adams will have to build it, or have it built.

-If he just sells his Duplex, and buys the lot, with the plan to build on it, his Section 1031 Exchange is over.
+If he just sells his Duplex, and buys the lot, with the plan to build on it, his Section 1031 Exchange is over at that point.

 The only way he can do a 1031 Construction Exchange is to not take title to the lot, but still build the Fourplex on the lot.